Baker Bowl: 1895 reconstruction and expansion

 During a game on May 14, 1927, parts of two sections of the lower deck extension along the right-field line collapsed due to rotted shoring timbers, again triggered by an oversize gathering of people, who were seeking shelter from the rain.
 While no one died during the collapse, one individual died of heart failure in the subsequent stampede that injured 50.
 As in 1903, the Phillies rented from the A's while repairs were being made to the old structure.

+From 1902 through 1931, Sam Payne served as the Phillies' head groundkeeper for the ballpark.
+Payne had joined the organization in 1887, and at his retirement was granted a pension by the organization.
+He kept black cats at the ballpark, and for a period of time employed a flock of sheep to keep the grass trimmed.
+In addition to managing the field at the Phillies' park, Payne would be sent ahead to the Phillies' spring training sites to ensure the fields were in shape and ready for the club.
+Payne continued to attend games at the ballpark in his retirement until his passing during the 1933 season.
+Payne was succeeded as groundkeeper at the beginning of the 1932 season by Wilbert K. Lukens, who was head until his untimely death at sea off the coast of Ocean City, New Jersey in August 1933.

 The left field stands and bleachers were entirely rebuilt with fresh lumber prior to the 1932 season.

 While the ballpark would never feature its own floodlights for night games, the House of David baseball team, led by former Phillies star Grover Cleveland Alexander, and traveling with portable arc lights, played a Philadelphia All-Star team at night before 8,000 fans on July 25, 1932.
 Alexander had led the Phillies to the 1915 pennant at the ballpark and was cheered warmly when he came to bat.
 The lights were placed on 50-foot-high poles around the playing field and powered by a portable 1000-watt generator with a 250-horsepower engine and radiator.

 A small incident occurred overnight on August 2–3, 1935, when a lightning bolt hit the flagpole and splintered it.
 The reporter wryly observed that if the Phillies were to win the 1935 pennant, they would have no place to hang it.
 That was a safe proposition, as the Phillies finished in seventh place, 35 1/2 games behind the first-place Chicago Cubs.

 When the Phillies departed in 1938, the ballpark did not offer motor vehicle parking, and would never feature a separate press box nor public address system.
 The stadium would never feature its own lights for night games.